ossskkar/SFC-SIM/README.md

 ### RUN A SIMULATION
 - Open and execute the file ./scripts/simulate.m to run a simulation.

+### SIMULATION DATA
+- The data produced by a simulation plan is stored by default in ./data/simulation.mat, indicated in ./scripts/simulate.m.

 ## AUTHORS
 - Oscar J. Urizar.